-In 2021, 59% of Helios's sales were derived from the Hydraulics segment.
-Our 2021 Hydraulics segment sales were distributed fairly evenly among our three major geographic regions with 32% to the Americas, 35% to Europe, the Middle East and Africa ("EMEA") and 33% to Asia Pacific ("APAC").
+In 2022, 62% of Helios' sales were derived from the Hydraulics segment.
+Our 2022 Hydraulics segment sales were distributed fairly evenly among our three major geographic regions with 36% to the Americas, 34% to Europe, the Middle East and Africa ("EMEA") and 30% to Asia Pacific ("APAC").

 We market and sell hydraulic products through value-add distributors and directly to OEMs.
-Our global channel partner network includes representation in many industrialized markets, and approximately 57% of segment sales are attributed to our channel partners who generally combine our products with other hydraulic components to design a complete hydraulic system.
-Sales direct to OEMs for integration in their machines make up the remaining 43%.
-We rely heavily on our distribution network in the U.S. with 77% of segment sales in this region going through channel partners.
-In EMEA and APAC, sales are split more evenly between OEMs and distributors.
-Technical support is provided by local sales and application experts based at each of our global operations.
+Our global channel partner network includes representation in many industrialized markets, and approximately 61% of segment sales are attributed to our channel partners who generally combine our products with other hydraulic components to design a complete hydraulic system.
+Sales direct to OEMs for integration in their machines make up the remaining 39%.
+We rely heavily on our distribution network in the U.S., while in the EMEA and APAC regions, sales are split more evenly between OEMs and distributors.
+Technical support is provided by local sales and application experts based in each region.